tiagospeckart/tiagospeckart/README.md

 ## 🐧 Hello, my name is <strong>Tiago!</strong>

 I'm a Fullstack Web Developer focusing on backend development.
-I'm passionate about learning new technologies and enjoy taking on challenging projects.
-Currently living and working in Blumenau, Brazil.
-I love note-taking, learning Japanese, and cooking!
+This means that I can make ugly websites (at least the system is nice).

 ## 👨‍💻 About Me